County Distress Index

 National Snapshot

 3,144 counties scored across five domains.
-Click any zone to see the full list.
+Click any fifth to see the full list.

 County Distress Map